 Choosing a health professional

-Head to Health doesn’t list health professionals or offer clinical diagnoses, but we can point you to some of the best resources that provide detailed information and advice.
+Head to Health doesn't list health professionals or offer clinical diagnoses, but we can point you to some of the best resources that provide detailed information and advice.
 We can also provide context around some of the health professionals that people often approach for medical and professional advice about their mental health and wellbeing.
 If you need to talk to a health professional in person for specific advice and assistance, use the National Health Services Directory to find professionals near you.

 Types of professionals

 A GP can also be a gateway to other specialists.
-They can prepare a Mental Health Treatment Plan for you; this plan will help you and your GP work out what services you need and decide on the best treatment options.
+They can prepare a Mental Health Treatment Plan for you.
+This plan will help you and your GP work out what services you need and decide on the best treatment options.

 The Mental Health Treatment Plan also explains the support and responsibilities of each of the healthcare professionals working with you.
-This plan could include 12 subsidised sessions per year under the Access To Allied Psychological Services (ATAPS) program, or up to 10 subsidised sessions per year through the Better Access program.
+This plan could include 12 subsidised sessions per year under the Access to Allied Psychological Services (ATAPS) program, or up to 10 subsidised sessions per year through the Better Access program.
 Any sessions after that are not subsidised by Medicare, and you will have to pay the full cost.
 Talking to your GP to understand what you're eligible for can help you decide your next steps.

 Psychologists may have their own private practice, but they can also work in schools, hospitals, organisations or community health centres.
 You can see a psychologist on your own, as a couple, or with family members.